-When possible, it is preferable to monitor the process through an observation window in the vacuum chamber utilizing a collection lens (sometimes referred to as a collimating lens) placed near the window to couple the light into a fiber optic cable.
+When possible, it is preferable to monitor the process through an observation window in the vacuum chamber utilizing a collection lens (sometimes referred to as a collimating lens) placed near the window to couple the light into a fibre-optic cable.

-Unfortunately for many large scale industrial epitaxial growth reactors and plasma etchers, it is not always possible to do so, in these cases, it is necessary to utilize vacuum seal fiber optic feedthroughs to bring the fiber closer to the wafer.
-While more complex, vacuum feedthrough fiber optic assemblies are mature technologies that are commercially available.
+Unfortunately for many large scale industrial epitaxial growth reactors and plasma etchers, it is not always possible to do so.
+In these cases, it is necessary to utilize vacuum seal fibre-optic feedthroughs to bring the fibre closer to the wafer.
+While more complex, vacuum feedthrough fibre-optic assemblies are mature technologies that are commercially available.

-Avantes’ feedthroughs are constructed with an M12 housing, Viton® O-ring, and two SMA fiber-optic interconnects which are designed for use with fiber-optics in vacuum chambers with wall thicknesses of 5-40 mm and vacuum levels up to 10-7 millibar.
+Avantes’ feedthroughs are constructed with an M12 housing, Viton® O-ring, and two SMA fibre-optic interconnects which are designed for use with fibre-optics in vacuum chambers with wall thicknesses of 5-40 mm and vacuum levels up to 10-7 millibar.

 In Optical Emission Spectroscopy, Resolution is Key